matzethan/Automatic-folder-structure-creation-on-Windows/README.md

-# Automatic Folder Structure Creation on Windows, macOS, and Linux
+# Automatic Folder Structure Creation on Windows, macOS and Linux

 This script, when executed, opens a terminal where you can enter your desired path.
 It generates a `.txt` file with your folder structure neatly organized using tabs.